fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/payment_processing.md

 For example:

-* Alice wants to buy a widget from Bob, so Bob gives Alice a price and Bitcoin address.
+* Alice wants to buy a widget from Bob, so Bob gives Alice a price and Fabcoin address.

 * Alice opens her wallet program and sends some satoshis to that address.
-Her wallet program automatically chooses to spend those satoshis from one of its unspent outputs, an output corresponding to the Bitcoin address mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN.
+Her wallet program automatically chooses to spend those satoshis from one of its unspent outputs, an output corresponding to the Fabcoin address mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN.

 * Bob discovers Alice paid too many satoshis.
 Being an honest fellow, Bob refunds the extra satoshis to the mjSk... address.